-Hearing Juan Gabriel’s ‘Hasta Que Te Conocí” inspired Marc Anthony to start singing Salsa.
-A move that made him a star.
+Hearing Gabriel’s ‘Hasta Que Te Conocí” inspired Marc Anthony to start singing salsa, a move that made him a star.
 Ironically “Hasta que te conocí” means “Until I met you.”

 Just a few days before Gabriel passed away, Juanes, the Colombian singer-songwriter said, “Juan Gabriel is Our Elvis.”